 Once you have Classroom set up it gives you, the homeschool parent, time to work with other children.
 It gives you time to get something done around the house.

 If you work, from home or out of the home, Google Classroom might be your saving grace.
 You can assign assignments, giving them due dates, and you can mark their assignments.
 You don’t need to be at home to do any of this, you can do it from the coffee shop, library, or from work – while on your break of course.

 Can I Use Google Classroom for Homeschool

 Yes, you can use Google Classroom for homeschool.
-It is a great way to create reusable lesson plan, as you can reuse the assignments, and classes later on for you other children.
+It is a great way to create a reusable lesson plan, as you can reuse the assignments, and classes later on for your other children.
 You can archive classes and un-archive them later on.

 Ways to use it in your homeschool this year:

 - assign readings, videos, tests, questions and more in advance

 - supplement learning and videos to watch that went along with readings

 - Google Docs meaning that you can go completely paperless with your learning – you can buy digital products on TpT and upload directly from your Google Drive